 More decorative reflective wall covering came with very high prices.
 Then I found Orca Grow Film Reflective Wall Covering, designed specifically for hydroponics.

 I ordered some to see how it worked.
-Once I saw how it looks and how much light it reflects, I ordered more.
+Once I saw how it looked and how much light it reflected, I ordered more.

-The picture shows some of my full spectrum lights in use with the Orca Reflective Wall Covering.
-You can see what a lot more light there is than on the adjacent white painted surface.
+The picture shows full spectrum lights with the Orca Reflective Wall Covering.
+You can see how much more light there is than on the adjacent white painted surface.
 (Just to be clear, the white paint is pinkish.)

 My room feels completely different with the Orca.
-It reminds me of when I lived in London and my friend, who was from San Francisco, and I used to get so excited when the sun came out.
+It reminds me of when I lived in London and my friend from San Francisco and I used to get excited when the sun came out.
 England is a tad cloudy, especially in comparison to New Mexico where I live now.